winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 They run `wing compile` and then `wing test`, nice looks like everything works.

-Running `wing compile -t tf-aws` also succeeds with the following output and automatically generates a lockfile next to the entrypoint file.
+Running `wing compile -t tf-aws` also succeeds with the following output and automatically generates a pinfile next to the entrypoint file.

 ```shell
 # (output)